This post may contain affiliate links.

 - Monaco-Ville (the Old Town)

 Monte Carlo is Monaco’s ultimate glam ‘hood.
-With its prime position overlooking Monaco’s main harbour, this beyond-ritzy neighborhood is where you’ll find the casino, the most lavish luxury hotels and top restaurants.
+With its prime position overlooking Monaco’s main harbour, this beyond-ritzy neighbourhood is where you’ll find the casino, the most lavish luxury hotels and top restaurants.

 One day in Monte Carlo